Tenacom/Buildvana.Sdk/docs/modules/Wine.md

 ### `NeedWine` items

-If you use a Windows-only tool in your build process, and you want to run it with Wine when building on Linux or Mac OS, you must define a `NeedWine` item with the name of the tool, like this:
+If you use a Windows-only tool in your build process, and you want to run it with Wine when building on Linux or macOS, you must define a `NeedWine` item with the name of the tool, like this:

 ```xml
   <ItemGroup>